TheoDiamant/Project-3-Ironhack/README.md

 - Cloudinary + Multer: A cloud based service for serving and uploading uploaded images, and its corresponding middleware
 - bcrypt: A library that handles secure password hashing and salting for authentification purposes
 - ExpressJWT + JSONWebToken: Middleware for implementing the JWT standard to handle persistent sessions
+- Socket.io: Event driven library for web applications which powers a real-time chat

 ## Configurations

 Neccessary configurations for the proper functioning of this API include:

 - Cloudinary account, with its corresponding API Key and secret
 - JWT Token secret
 - URI to your MongoDB database